NesCafe62/pozitron/README.md

 * `defer` - skip running callback immediately
 * `once` - remove subscription after first run (only applies when `defer` option is set)

-Calls a function when source changed.
-More lightweight version of `effect` but for single source.
+Calls a function when source or sources are changed.
+More lightweight version of `effect` - dependencies created as static and not update on each run.

 `Autowiring`: no. use only if result depends on a single reactive source